LuisSalvadorNeo4j/fraud-detection-training/queries/fraud_detection_with_neo4j.md

 ## Environment

-For a seamless experience, this training should be using [Neo4j Workspace](https://workspace-preview.neo4j.io/).
+For a seamless experience, this training should be done using [Neo4j Workspace](https://workspace-preview.neo4j.io/).
 Workspace can be used with any Aura, Sandbox or Desktop instance.

 ### Creating a Aura Free instance